 - install the pipework and fittings that you are responsible for to appropriate standards.

-If you choose an accredited SLO to provide your new connection then you will have to agree terms and conditions with the SLO.
+If you choose an accredited SLP to provide your new connection then you will have to agree terms and conditions with the SLP.

 What does a non-domestic connection mean?